szabv/perfmonNodePortal/README.md

 # perfmonNodePortal
 A quick and dirty way to get PerfMon counter info from a windows box using node.

+The aims o this project is to be able to install a quick way to monitor a windows box using Perf Mon counters.
 The aims of this project:

 - An easy way to monitor a windows box remotely using PerfMon counters.